 The Algorithm Behind Google Penalties

-There are two types of penalties that Google can use against you:
+Overall, there are two types of penalties that Google can use against you:

 - Algorithmic Penalties: These are penalties that are applied directly by Google’s algorithm, without the involvement of human personnel or manual intervention.
 They’re more common because the Algorithm works in real-time, is faster than humans, and quickly scans and weeds out links that it doesn’t trust.

-Each of these penalties can have serious consequences on your business.
+Each of these Google penalties can have serious consequences on your business.
 You need to constantly work to avoid them.
 It can only be done by using white-hat SEO tactics, high-quality content, and organic link building.

-How to Diagnose for Google Penalties?
+How to Diagnose a Google Penalty?

 - Not localized site content to cater to global visitors.